Affiliate Statement and a Caveat

 Most baking recipes call for some type of oil.
 Vegetable oil and butter might be the most used.
 However, consider other options such as olive oil, coconut oil, and even less known ones such as sesame oil.

-Unless otherwise noted, oils substitute in equal amounts.
-However, not all substitute equal to the purpose.
+Unless otherwise noted, oil substitutes in equal amounts.
+However, not all substitutes equal to the purpose.

 Also, take into account the flavors.
 Some forms of olive oil and coconut oil bring a stronger flavor.
 Vegetable oil imparts a milder flavor than sesame oil.

 The milk controversy continues.

 Dairy Milk: for a recipe that calls for whole milk, skim milk may affect the texture or consistency.
 The reverse is also true, but the end result does not usually suffer.
 For cream ingredients, whole milk substitutes with a little effect texture.
 However, skim milk usually proves insufficient.

 Non-Dairy Milk: These appear in our recipes more often in recent times, in part due to allergies to milk and also our increasing vegan population.
 When they do, you may use dairy milk in equal proportions.